remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-7/http/browser.md

 MIME-sniffing happens (for some web browsers) to determine the content of an asset.
 Specific to IE and Chrome.
 With clever naming, a resource can be determined to be an HTML document which has malicious script.
 ~~~

-## Browser HTTP client APIs
+## HTTP client APIs

-There are 2 types: synchronous and asynchronous (also called AJAX)
+There are 2 types: synchronous and asynchronous (uses JavaScript; also called AJAX)

 * **Form submission** — synchronous (requires the user to wait and the whole page to be reloaded to see the result of submission); traditional